 When entering and passing through the terminal, they passed through several pre-boarding searches.
 Aung and Phyu Phyu had identification cards with alias names.
 Such an ID card was something not difficult to get or to make.
-Still, their faces were searched against a long list of the Dictatorship’s public enemies.
 The cavernous Mandalay airport terminal seemed like a trap.
 Inside the intermittent dim fluorescent lights gave the appearance of a little-used warehouse with many unused hallways and more dimly lit staircases.
 With few signs telling unfamiliar passengers where not to wander, getting to the only boarding gate would have been like searching for the exit in a haunted house if not for other passengers leading the way.
 Once inside the terminal and at the gate there was no turning back without appearing suspicious to the dozens of police personnel on guard.
 Aung and Phyu Phyu were committed to board their flight, even after they realized all of their fellow passengers were police and military officers.

-As one tension-filled moment passed, at a checkpoint or overnight in the truck waiting to go to the airport, boarding a plane fill with police and military, the next tension-filled moment increased with severity.
+As one tension-filled moment passed, at a checkpoint or overnight in the truck waiting to go to the airport, boarding a plane filled with police and military, the next tension-filled moment increased with severity.
 Nervously anticipating capture at every juncture of their journey to that point, their ruse to fly paid off.
 Usually, only wealthy civilians, upper echelon government workers or high-ranking police and military people could afford to air travel.
 The idea of political enemies of the state using the airport, where scores of uniformed and undercover police and army police people would be, was possibly too much for any ID checking policeman to imagine.
-Aung casually watched the policeman when in fact he was extremely worried as the policeman flipped page upon page of “Wanted” faces attached to his clipboard.
+Aung casually watched on as but was worried as the policeman flipped page upon page of “Wanted” faces attached to his clipboard.
 Aung saw his face go by unnoticed by the police officer.
 Aung and Phyu Phyu boarded the small plane and saw their flight was, as they suspected, full of military people.
 Aung sat next to an Army officer and conversed with him the entire way to Tachilek while Phyu Phyu, pretending to be pregnant by hiding some cloth under her clothes, feigned sleepiness.

 By the sixth day, Aung and Phyu Phyu grew paranoid.
 They suspected eyes were watching them since few people from Rangoon spent a week hunkered down in a border town guesthouse in the Golden Triangle for no innocent reason.
 Considering their options, they decided their best chance was to cross the border bridge the same as everyone else seeking to enter Thailand.
 They could not go back to Mandalay.